Software Development Branching

 Keeping track of what has been translated, what has been sent to translation, what is being returned from translation, in what order, for what locale, while passing validating checks on the resource files is time consuming and a pain point for most development organization.
 Lingoport Resource Manager, or LRM, the Lingoport product seamlessly automates the checking, sending, and receiving of resource files.

 LRM needs a branch from which to find the resource files to be translated and to which to push the translated files.
-A straightforward way to on-board LRM project is to dedicate one branch to translation.
-LRM can rebase so that the translation branch also gets the commits from master or a deploy branch, keeping it up to date with the overall source code development.
-This makes for easy LRM project, where files are picked up from the translation branch and pushed back to the translation branch exclusively.
+A straightforward way to onboard the LRM project is to dedicate one branch to translation.
+LRM can rebase so that the translation branch also gets the commits from the master or a deploy branch, keeping it up to date with the overall source code development.
+This makes for an easy LRM project, where files are picked up from the translation branch and pushed back to the translation branch exclusively.

 The benefit with this approach is the simplicity of the on-boarding and knowing only that branch will be affected by LRM.
 The drawback is that localization happens after all the development is done in a branch separate from everything else.
 Learn more about what pseudo-localization is here.

-Git has made branching a lot easier and flexible.
+Git has made branching a lot easier and more flexible.
 Developers routinely create a branch for a feature or a bug fix.
 Resource files are part of the artifacts created during development.

 Lingoport Advanced Branching

-LingoBot is a Chatbot which works within collaborative environments such as Slack or MS Teams.
+LingoBot is a Chatbot that works within collaborative environments such as Slack or MS Teams.
 The user issues commands that the Chatbot passes along to LRM.
 Here is an example of a session of LingoBot in Slack:

 Here the user “Andrew Wong” wanted to check the translation status of a branch, F1404-desktop-group-delivery, for a repository called ‘SSTO.webapp’.
 There may be lots of different branches on this repository.
 The one that Andrew Wong is interested in is only the “F1404-desktop-group-delivery” branch.
 That’s were the feature is being developed.